orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-06-using-pre-built-docker-images-with-laravel-vapor-to-reduce-deployment-time.md

 ## Pushing the base Docker image to AWS ECR

 Create a new repository in AWS ECR.
-You can choose either public and private repository type.
+You can choose either a public or private repository type.

-Once you create the repository, repository URI will look like this:
+Once you create the repository, the repository URI will look like this:

 ```shell
 1234567890.dkr.ecr.AWS-REGION-1.amazonaws.com/vapor-base